-I’ve been in the consulting business for a long time.
-When I first started consulting for Oracle twenty years ago, long before automation had taken hold, client/server architecture was the big thing.
+I’ve been in the technology consulting business for a long time.
+When I first started at Oracle twenty years ago, long before automation had taken hold, client/server architecture was the big thing.
 Back then, we could have never imagined the technology capabilities of today – for example, automating the process of ensuring that a production release doesn’t impact critical business functions.

-For the past fifteen years, I've worked in the specialty pharmacy industry, leading an organization that delivers technology solutions.
+For the past fifteen years, I've worked in the specialty pharmacy industry.
 In that time, I have learned a tremendous amount about specialty pharmacy business and operations.

 What type of technology change are you introducing?
 How 'patient-facing’ or 'patient-impacting' is that change?

 A wholesale change – such as migrating data from one application to another – has the potential to be very impactful to the patient.
 If a patient's prescription is not migrated correctly, they may miss a shipment or get the wrong items in their order.
 And because the impact of such an error would be felt far beyond the patient, in any project involving patient data, many safeguards are put into place to avoid such a scenario.

 In contrast, a smaller change- such as operational dashboards – has far less potential to impact the patient.
 If a dashboard is wrong, there’s typically no impact on a patient’s shipments.
 (However, if incorrect dashboards were used to determine resource levels, there may be some service-level issues).

 Download your free copy of the specialty pharmacy automation guide

 2. Create safeguards to avoid impacting your patient population while implementing your project.